postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Deleting a workspace

 Deleting a workspace removes the workspace and all data in it from Postman.
 Use caution, as once you delete a workspace it's gone forever.
-You must be a [workspace Admin](#managing-workspace-roles) to delete a workspace.
+You must be a [Workspace Admin](#managing-workspace-roles) to delete a workspace.

 To delete a workspace: